 Want to know the biggest threat to the entire recycling program?
 A contaminated recycling stream (non-recyclables mixed in with recyclables).

-When in doubt, check it out (use ShakeRecycles) or throw it out.
+When in doubt, throw it out.
 We know it's painful, but we must keep the recycling stream clean.

 Can't figure out what to do with a certain item?
 Visit Cuyahoga Recycles to learn how to recycle some of the items not allowed in your residential recycling bucket (use the WHAT DO I DO WITH? search box).